rmdm/rmgr/README.md

 `process.exit` is a hard way to close your app, which may have unforeseen side effects on your resources, so, use it as the last resort.
 It still has its use even with **rmgr** but it's well defined.
 You should always call `process.exit` in the following two cases:

 - when `rmdm.close` is rejected with an error (see [the usage example](#usage-example)),
-- or, in case you are using `timeoutable`, when `resources.add` is rejected with a `rmgr.TimeoutError`.
+- or, in case you are using `rmgr.timeout`, when `resources.add` is rejected with a `rmgr.TimeoutError`.

 ### What to count as a resource?